-AS Shariah espouses a jihadi interpretation of Islam, though with an Iraqi nationalist bent.
+AS Shariah follows an extreme interpretation of Islam with a focus on Iraqi nationalism.
 As part of the umbrella organization Jihad and Reform Front, AS Shariah supports the killing of foreign military personnel, but has openly criticized other insurgent groups for targeting Iraqis and particularly Muslims.

 The source of AS Shariah's material resources is unknown.
 However, the Jihad and Reform Front claims to have access to Katyosha, CK5 and Krad rockets.
 Some researchers have suggested that RJF may get assistance from Saudi donors, though have given no evidence to support their claims.